Overview

 "firebase-admin/firestore" // admin SDK

-We init a db object with the app helper, for use in Firestore-related functions.
+We init a db object, for use in Firestore-related functions.

 const db = getFirestore(app)